top of page

 Corporate insurance in many instances cover clinic visits as well as surgical procedures.

-Integrated shield plans typically cover surgical procedures, and may cover clinic visits within a certain time frame of a procedure.
+Integrated shield plans typically cover surgical procedures, and may cover clinic visits within a certain time frame of a procedure, depending on the policy.

 Both of the above are subject to the actual plan benefits and may involve deductible and co-payments.
 Some diagnoses, tests, procedures, and medications may not be covered.